shitian-ni/tensorflow-rbm/README.md

 Tensorflow implementation of Restricted Boltzmann Machine for layerwise pretraining of deep autoencoders.

+## Overview

-# This is a fork of https://github.com/meownoid/tensorfow-rbm with predict functions
+This is a fork of https://github.com/meownoid/tensorfow-rbm with predict functions

+TODO

+- need to fix Bug: 0 xor 0 = 1, error = 0
+- predict multiple data at the same time

 ### Original README